Robert Moses Playground

 Robert Moses Playground is a 1.3 acre playground and park in Manhattan, New York City.
 It is located in the Murray Hill neighborhood on First Avenue between 41st and 42nd streets, immediately south of the headquarters of the United Nations.
-The park is named for New York's "master builder" Robert Moses, then the head of the Triborough Bridge and Tunnel Authority, which constructed the playground as part of the construction of the Queens–Midtown Tunnel.
+The park is named for New York's "master builder" Robert Moses, the former head of the Triborough Bridge and Tunnel Authority (which constructed the playground as part of the construction of the Queens–Midtown Tunnel), who later advocated to save the park when a skyscraper was proposed on the site in the early 1980s.

 History

-The land for the park was obtained in 1937 as part of the Queens-Midtown Tunnel construction in exchange for the taking of a portion of St. Gabriel's Park (now named St. Vartan Park) for an approach roadway.
-The Park itself was completed in 1941 and shares the block with the large ventilation building for the tunnel.
-It was named for Moses in 1982.
+The block the park is located on was originally obtained from Consolidated Edison in 1937 as part of the Queens–Midtown Tunnel construction.
+Land for public park purposes was subsequently donated to the city in exchange for the taking of a portion of St. Gabriel's Park (now named St. Vartan Park) for an approach roadway providing access to the tunnel.
+The park itself was completed in 1941 and shares the block with the large ventilation building for the tunnel.

+To accommodate the construction of the south portal for the tunnel that runs on First Avenue adjacent to the United Nations headquarters, a 28 ft strip of land was removed from the western edge of the park to widen First Avenue in the late 1940s (the street widening also resulted in the establishment of two new parks on the west side of First Avenue between 41st and 43rd streets, which are now named Trygve Lie Plaza and Ralph Bunche Park).

+A bill naming the park after Robert Moses was signed into law by New York City Mayor Ed Koch on January 27, 1982, after the City Council had voted to name the park after him earlier that month.
+Moses had advocated to save the asphalt playground on the western portion of the park from the development of a 45-story skyscraper on the site a few months before his death on July 29, 1981.

-The park's asphalt playground was often used for roller hockey, and the East End Hockey Association had been organizing games at the site since 1972.
-The asphalt playground was replaced by a synthetic turf field in July 2021 to improve existing parks due to the temporary loss of park space during construction of the city's East Side Coastal Resiliency project.
+The asphalt playground on the west side of the park was often used for roller hockey, and the East End Hockey Association had been organizing games at the site since 1972.
+This asphalt playground was replaced by a synthetic turf field in July 2021 to improve existing parks due to the temporary loss of park space during construction of the city's East Side Coastal Resiliency project.
+A renovation of the playground on the eastern side of the park was completed in 1998 and included the addition of Art Deco silhouettes of a dozen of Moses' projects along the fence.

 Land reclamation

-Since 1982, there have been at least three attempts to take the park's land for building projects.
+There have been four attempts to take the park's land for building projects, three of which have been associated with expansion of the United Nations.